home-assistant/core/README.md

 **Light**
 Keeps track which lights are turned on and can control the lights.

+**WeMo**
+Keeps track which WeMo switches are in the network and allows you to control them.

 **device_sun_light_trigger**
 Turns lights on or off using a light control component based on state of the sun and devices that are home.